Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

 ### Installing Diaspora

 The bundle install command will fail while installing the Typhoeus gem due to missing libcurl files.
-While in the C:\\Progra~1\\Diaspora directory from the Command Prompt, type:
+From the command line, type:

+cd "C:\Progra~1\Diaspora"
     C:\Progra~1\RubyDevKit\devkitvars.bat
     bundle install --path vendor

 You will see an error message while compiling the Typhoeus gem.
-In the example below Typhoeus 0.2.4 dependens on curl 7.19.4.
+In the example below Typhoeus 0.2.4 depends on curl 7.19.4.

     checking for curl/curl.h in C:/PROGRA~1/Diaspora/vendor/ruby/1.8/gems/typhoeus-0.2.4/cross/curl-7.19.4.win32/include... no
     need libcurl